BOM is the abbreviation for Bill of Materials.

 What to Do if I Can't Provide a Complete BOM to PCB Assembler

 Unfortunately, PCB assemblers require a complete bill of materials before they can start assembling your order.
 This is why PCBONLINE, a one-stop PCB manufacturer is willing to help you complete your BOM, which is the only way to proceed.
 We will analyze your BOM before assembling the order.
-Our experts often contact customers if there is anything wrong with the bill of materials, forwarded by a consultation including expert advice and recommendation.
-This is how we set the right expectations and avoid any future confusion contributing to the great client experience.
+Our experts often contact customers if there is anything wrong with the bill of materials, forwarded by a consultation including expert advice and recommendations.
+This is how we set the right expectations and avoid any future confusion contributing to a great client experience.

 - Our in-house experts will review your BOM.
-If anything missed or confusing in it, we will contact you to make sure your requirements.
+If anything is missed or confusing in it, we will contact you to make sure your requirements.

 - If you have any difficulty completing your BOM, we are glad to assist you for free.